 The Company provides associates with access to a complimentary three-month package for the Success TrackerTM and Mannatech+ online business tools with the first payment of an associate fee.
 The first payment of an associate fee contains three performance obligations: (a) the associate fee, whereby the Company provides an associate with the right to earn commissions, bonuses and incentives for a year, (b) three months of complimentary access to utilize the Success TrackerTM online tool and (c) three months of complimentary access to utilize the Mannatech+ online business tool.
 The transaction price is allocated between the three performance obligations on a relative standalone selling price basis.
 Associates do not have complimentary access to online business tools after the first contractual period.

-With regard to both of the aforementioned contracts, the Company determines the standalone selling prices based on our overall pricing objectives, taking into consideration market conditions and other factors, including the value of the contracts.
+With regard to both of the aforementioned contracts, the Company determines the standalone selling prices by using observable inputs which includes the Company's standard published price lists.